Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/TopicDistributionModule.md

 # Topic Mapping Pipeline - 2020 [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]
 # Topic Distribution Module

-The Topic Distribution module is the sixth module of the Topic Mapping pipeline, and second in the `P4_Analysis` package.
+The Topic Distribution module is the seventh module of the Topic Mapping pipeline, and second in the `P4_Analysis` package.
 It reads the topic weights in documents to get customized topic distribution across document fields, e.g. authors, organisations, years, etc. It then saves this information either in the ***Topic JSON files***, or in separate
 ***Distribution JSON file***.